(Updated March 2016)

 For Students Who Have a Print Disability or are Blind/Visually Impaired the Illinois Authorized Users are:

-Learning Ally (formally known as Recording for the Blind and Dyslexic (RFB&D)is located at 20 Roszel Road, Princeton, NJ 08540.
-They can be reached via phone at 800-221-4792 or via email at firstname.lastname@example.org.
+Learning Ally (formally known as Recording for the Blind and Dyslexic (RFB&D), is located at 20 Roszel Road, Princeton, NJ 08540.
+In Illinois, please contact Kim Norkin, the Illinois program manager, at firstname.lastname@example.org, or (800) 221-4792 for more information about state access.

 Bookshare is located at 480 South California Avenue, Suite 201, Palo Alto, CA 94306.
 They can be reached via phone at 650-644-3411 or via email at email@example.com.